A Neural Network Solves, Explains, and Generates University Math Problems by Program Synthesis and Few-Shot Learning at Human Level: Methods

 \subsection{Dataset}

-We randomly select 25 questions from each of seven courses: MIT's 18.01 Single Variable Calculus, 18.02 Multi-variable Calculus, 18.03 Differential Equations, 18.05 Introduction to Probability and Statistics course, 18.06 Linear Algebra, 6.042 Mathematics for Computer Science, and Columbia University's COMS3251 Computational Linear Algebra course.
-For the MATH dataset, we randomly sample five questions from each of the six topics in the dataset.
-We validate that our results are not merely overfitting training data by solving a new Computational Linear Algebra course COMS3251 which is not available online, and is therefore unseen during Codex training.
-We obtain correct answer for all of the randomly sampled questions.
+We randomly sample 25 questions from each of the seven courses: MIT's 18.01 Single Variable Calculus, 18.02 Multivariable Calculus, 18.03 Differential Equations, 18.05 Introduction to Probability and Statistics, 18.06 Linear Algebra, 6.042 Mathematics for Computer Science, and Columbia University's COMS3251 Computational Linear Algebra.
+For the MATH dataset, we randomly sample 15 questions from six topics in the dataset (Algebra, Counting \& Probability, Intermediate Algebra, Number Theory, Prealgebra, and Precalculus).
+We validate that our results are not merely overfitting training data by solving questions from a new Computational Linear Algebra course COMS3251 which is unavailable online and was unseen by Codex when trained.
+We automatically obtain correct answers for $81\%$ of the randomly sampled university math course questions and $81.1\%$ of the MATH benchmark questions.
+Before this work, the previous state-of-the-art on this benchmark was $8.8\%$ \cite{hendrycks2020measuring}.